 - Introduction for Darrell Duffie January 2010 Introduction for Darrell’s AFA presidential speech.

 - Introduction for Gene Fama October 10 2008.
 Gene gave a talk on the history of the efficient markets hypothesis for the American Finance Association history project.
 This is my introduction.
 I try in 6 minutes flat to say why the efficient markets hypothesis is important and a great intellectual achievement.
-Video of Gene's speech from the IGM website.
+Video of Gene's speech and event from the IGM website.

 - Efficient Markets Today Talk given at the Conference on Chicago Economics Nov 10 2007.
 A second “discount rate” revolution has followed the first efficient-markets revolution, and dramatically changes how we think about financial markets.
 Alpha and beta are dead.